Teaching

 The locations will be announced at a later date.

-For the summer term 2025, we offer an exam review of all exams of our chair
+For the winter term 2025/26, we offer an exam review of all exams of our chair

 • Einführung in die VWL